zeroturnaround/zt-zip/README.md

 LiveRebel internals.
 Soon after we started using the utility in other projects because of the ease of use and it *just worked*.

+The project is built using java.util.zip.* packages for stream based access.
+Most convenience methods for filesystem usage is also supported.

 ### Installation